dai-shi/continuation.js/README.md

 Continuation support for Node.js

 * It converts JavaScript code into Continuation Passing Style (CPS) code in a best effort manner.
+* No new syntax or keyword is required.
-* Fallback mechanism when CPS is not possible / not implemented.
+* Fallback mechanism when CPS is not possible or not implemented.
 * Tail calls are properly handled.
-* Passing user-defined continuation is possible (but, it's not a pure continuation).

 How to use
 ----------